THE CHILDREN’S INSTITUTE OF PITTSBURGH

 3) IN ALL OTHER WAYS, WE WILL REQUIRE YOUR WRITTEN PERMISSION BEFORE YOUR HEALTH INFORMATION IS USED OR SHARED WITH OTHERS.

-Except as stated above, your written permission is required before we can use or share your health information to anyone outside of CI.
+Certain uses of your medical information, such as the use or disclosure of or access to psychotherapy notes, or use of disclosure for marketing purposes (other than in a face to face communication with you regarding new therapies, products or services for you or your child’s care), require your written permission.
+In addition, except as stated above, your written permission is required before we can use or share your health information to anyone outside of CI, We also cannot sell your health information without your permission.
 This permission is provided through a release of information authorization form.
 If you give us permission to use or share health information about you, you may cancel that permission, in writing, at any time.
 If you cancel your permission, we will no longer use or share your health information for the reasons you have given us in your written permission.
 However, we are unable to take back any information that we have already shared with your permission.

 The law gives you the following rights about your health information:

 If you believe your privacy has been violated by us, you may file a complaint directly with us.
-You can do this by contacting the Privacy Officer at 412-244-3040 or by calling the CI Compliance Hotline at 1-877-874-8417.
+You can do this by contacting the Compliance Office at 412-420-2193 or by calling the CI Compliance Hotline at 1-877-874-8417.
 Complaints to us can be oral (by contacting the above numbers) or in writing addressed to:

 The Children’s Institute of Pittsburgh